linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments.md

 1. **Energy swaps**
 	- One party pays a fixed amount and the other party pays a floating amount linked to some energy index,  such as oil prices,  gas prices,  etc.
 1. **Basis swaps**
-	- Both parties make floating payments,  but linked to different indices,  such as LIBOR versus Treasuries.
+	- Both parties make floating payments,  but linked to different indices,  such as [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] versus Treasuries.
 1. **Total return swaps**
 	- Both parties make floating payments,  linked to the total return of different securities.
 	- E.g.,  one party may pay the total return of Apple stock and the other the total return of Microsoft stock.